 Look out for signposts along the way, these are usually in the form of the bell you follow (ring over) at various stages, often the Treble bell.
 Others signpost are mentioned here, but be very careful not to over complicate things by looking for too many of them.
 Look at the chart below for your bell to see if you can see the signpost.
 Certain signposts involve two bells they are shown here as letters because they depend on the bell you are ringing

-On the next page are four charts, one for each working bell.
+Here are four charts, one for each working bell.
 The changes in each column are the same but the Blue line is tailored for that bell.
 Treble ringers can use any column.
-The Tenor is not shown on method diagrams, but they cover, following whatever bell is in the 5th place column. this normally means they ring backstroke and handstroke over each bell except at the end of the lead when a bell makes long 5ths, so its 4 blows over that bell.
+The Tenor is not shown on method diagrams, but they cover, following whatever bell is in the 5th place column.
+This normally means they ring backstroke and handstroke over each bell except at the end of the lead when a bell makes long 5ths, so its 4 blows over that bell.

 The horizontal stave lines break the method up into four sections (called leads) the row of bells above the stave is the 'lead head' also known as the 'Lead End' by some ringers.